-Council Tax arrears are now the most common problem debt faced by thousands of households across the country.
-This is even more problematic than any other household debt, simply due to its legal standing as a priority bill and how accounts in arrears are handled by Local Authorities.
-This being by way of some very hard-hitting recovery procedures, governed by legislation.
-For businesses, the handling of Business Rates arrears can often mean the difference between continuation of trading or closing the business down.
+Council Tax arrears are now the most common problem debt faced by thousands of households across the country – even more problematic than any other household debt.
+This is due to its legal standing as a priority bill and how accounts in arrears are managed by Local Authorities.

-For many households and businesses alike, there can be many challenges can slow down, or prevent, any kind of progress being made to address debt;
+For many households and businesses alike, there can be many challenges that impede any kind of progress being made to address debt;

 |The simple term “Priority”||Can be misinterpreted, but each interpretation is an individual to the person or household.
 This is not just a lack of understanding – for many, it’s the basics (food/heating etc..) that come first|

 |Non-Priority creditor contact||Debt’s noticeably more persistent “auntie” – multi-vehicular contact can pressure people to deal with non-priority issues first, leaving the more “parental” priority debts unaddressed, or even impractical|